 “All the pieces shown at Mercedes Benz Fashion Festival Brisbane are one-off pieces.
 I had 12 weeks to design and create this collection of nine pieces all whilst running my law practice and juggling my responsibilities as wife and mum.

 It was an incredibly bumpy road and it almost didn’t happen, but I learned a lot through the experience.
-Besides designing the clothing, my artwork was digitally printed onto fabric then cut and sewn into my designs.
-I would absolutely love to paint directly onto fabric, but I’m limited in size as to what will fit on my wheelchair tray where I paint.”
+Besides designing the inclusive clothing, my artwork was digitally printed onto fabric then cut and sewn into my designs.
+I would absolutely love to paint directly onto fabric.
+But I’m limited in size as to what will fit on my wheelchair tray where I paint.”

 Getting dressed as a permanent wheelchair user